 We spend part of the money we raise directly on bear science.
-In 2016 Grizzly Bear Ranch began a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.
+In 2016-2017 Grizzly Bear Ranch conducted a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.

 We spend some of the fund on mitigating human bear conflict within the area that we live.

 Some of that money is spent buying bear spray for residents, some on electric fencing costs and some on promoting programmes that encourage or help residents to manage their bear attractants (fruit trees, garbage etc..)